By Rick Cherok

-On Sunday, June 23, the Northview Christian Church of Coldwater, Mich., held a dedication ceremony for their newly constructed empty tomb on a hill.
+On Sunday, June 23, the Northview Christian Church of Coldwater, Mich., held a dedication ceremony for their newly constructed empty tomb at their Gospel Hill Prayer-Walk site.
 The empty tomb accompanies the previously erected gazebo, bridge, three crosses, and outdoor amphitheater that are located on the church’s property.

 Over two decades ago, the church added 21 acres to the 5 acres they already owned.
 At that time, according to Jeffrey Bream, the congregation’s minister since 2002, people began to ask how the new property would be used.
 “We had no grand plan for the property,” Bream recalled, “but what developed took on a life of its own.”